Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Sketch of main result

+As we will explain in Section \ref{intuition} and thereafter, starting from an equilibrated system, there is a minimal time $t_{\min}$ associated with the onset of a finite $\frac{d \epsilon}{dt}$ and standard deviation $\sigma_{\epsilon}$.
+Once the driving ceases and $d \epsilon/dt=0$, the time scale required for the system to re-equilibrate and return to its true equilibrium state with $\sigma_{\epsilon}=0$ may depend on system details (see, e.g., Section \ref{2b2b} for an approach to glasses in which the latter return time scale may be very large).

-We now provide a synopsis of the considerations that underlie our work and its main result.
-A central function that we will focus on is that of the probability density of global energy density,
+While we will largely employ the more general quantum formalism, our central result holds for both quantum and classical systems.
+The central function that we will focus on to further quantify these fluctuations is the probability density of global energy density,